-Singapore is a signatory to the Convention on Limitation of Liability for Maritime Claims, 1976, which has been given effect and incorporated into Singapore's Merchant Shipping Act.
+Singapore is a signatory to the Convention on Limitation of Liability for Maritime Claims 1976, which has been given effect and incorporated into the First Schedule of Singapore's Merchant Shipping Act 1995.

 4. Are there alternatives e.g. saisie conservatoire or freezing order?